afifnz/foreign-exchange/README.md

 # Running the environment

-* You need to have Docker installed in your machine,
+* You need to have Docker installed in your machine.
-* Run migration command `docker-compose run web python3 manage.py migrate`
+* Run migration command `docker-compose run web python3 manage.py migrate`.
 * After that, just run this command `docker-compose build && docker-compose up -d`.
-* To make sure the web service is running, open `localhost:8000` in your browser
+* To make sure the web service is running, open url <http://localhost:8000> in your browser.

 # Testing

-To make a testing run this command `docker-compose run web python3 manage.py test`
+To make a testing, run this command `docker-compose run web python3 manage.py test`